New Ontario Regulation 136: Personal Services Settings

-The owner or operator is responsible for making sure that all their personal service workers know and use the infection control requirements found in the Infection Prevention and Control Best Practices for Personal Services Settings.
+The owner or operator is responsible for making sure that all their personal service workers know and use infection prevention and control best practices.
 The goal is to reduce the risk of blood borne and other types of infection for both clients and personal service workers.

 Infections can spread even when the skin is not broken or pierced.
 Each type of personal service must be provided in a way that prevents infections from spreading.

 - Information for Operators-Blood and Body Fluid Exposure Response Procedures